Combined B.A./M.A. Program in WGS

 The combined B.A./M.A. program provides an opportunity for students with outstanding academic abilities to receive both a B.A. and an M.A. degree in five years (ten semesters).

 The combined program demands a minimum of 142 credits, of which 32 must be graduate credits.
-Students must fulfill all university, college, and department requirements for both the undergraduate major and the M.A. in Women’s Studies.
+Students must fulfill all university, college, and department requirements for both the undergraduate major and the M.A. in Women’s, Gender and Sexuality Studies.

 Students accepted into the combined B.A./M.A. program apply up to 10 credits of graduate work toward both their undergraduate and graduate degree requirements.
 Students take two 4-credit graduate courses in addition to A WSS 510 (2 credits), “Advanced Feminist Pedagogy and Theory,” to fulfill this requirement.